 - 1. This document is SS-AGR-54, one of a series of the Agronomy Department, UF/IFAS Extension.
 Original publication date January 2003.
-Revised February 2010, April 2014, and May 2017.
-Visit the EDIS website at http://edis.ifas.ufl.edu. - 2.
-Jose Dubeux, associate professor of forage management; Ann Blount, professor and forage breeding and management Extension specialist, Agronomy Department, UF/IFAS North Florida Research and Education Center; and Esteban Rios, assistant processor, forage breeding and genetics, Agronomy Department; UF/IFAS Extension, Gainesville, FL 32611.
+Revised February 2010, April 2014, May 2017, and June 2020.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication. - 2.
+Jose Dubeux, associate professor of forage management; Ann Blount, professor and forage breeding and management Extension specialist, Agronomy Department, UF/IFAS North Florida Research and Education Center; and Esteban Rios, assistant professor, forage breeding and genetics, Agronomy Department; UF/IFAS Extension, Gainesville, FL 32611.

 The use of trade names in this publication is solely for the purpose of providing specific information.
-UF/IFAS does not guarantee or warranty the products named, and references to them in this publication does not signify our approval to the exclusion of other products of suitable composition.
+UF/IFAS does not guarantee or warranty the products named, and references to them in this publication do not signify our approval to the exclusion of other products of suitable composition.